 The volume of the cargo compartment of the unusual aircraft was increased to 1400 cubic meters, and the maximum length of cargo transported in the aircraft can be up to 40 meters.
 The increased diameter of the cargo compartment and payload in 47 tons expanded the capabilities of the aircraft in comparison with those used before the Super Guppy.
 In addition, the flight speed has almost doubled.
 On the new aircraft, it was decided to abandon the fuselage "on the clasps."
 The cockpit and the entire nose was lowered down a bit, so that it does not interfere with the processes of loading and unloading cargo.
 The semi-automatic loading system installed on the aircraft allows to carry out all the necessary operations even with the largest and most massive cargo in just 45 minutes.

-In addition to the main cargo compartment, which is mainly used to transport parts of assembled aircraft, the Airbus A300-600ST has a compartment that can be used to transport standard aircraft containers.
+In addition to the main cargo compartment, which is mainly used to transport parts of assembled aircraft, the Airbus A300-600ST has a compartment that can be used to transport standard aviation containers.
 At the same time, outwardly, Beluga differs very much from its progenitor, although 80% consists of parts and components of the A300 passenger airbus.
-Most of all, the aircraft fuselage was modified, which led to the appearance of the whale's name of the aircraft.
-In this case, the tail of the aircraft was higher, and additional washers appeared on the stabilizer, which were designed to improve the track stability of the machine.
+Most of all, the aircraft fuselage was modified, which led to the appearance of the whale name for the aircraft.
+At the same time, the tail unit of the aircraft became higher, and additional washers appeared on the stabilizer, which were designed to improve the directional stability of the machine.

 The plane lifted into the sky two turbojet engines GE CF6-80C2A8 of General Electric.
 They are significantly weaker than the P & W PW4000 engines used on the original Airbus A300 passenger aircraft.
 However, the power of the two engines is quite enough to lift a rather big plane into the air.
 Especially considering the fact that in the overwhelming majority of cases it transports oversized, but not very heavy loads.